pappataci/robust-functional-pipeline/README.md

 - **Exception-safe**: Robust try/catch logic is wrapped into the pipeline — no need for spaghetti exception code
 - **Composable**: Define computations in a table or cell array — easy to extend, reuse, and test
 - **Functional flavor**: Each unit only needs to know its input and returns its output
-- **Debuggable by design**: Pipeline traces, failure logs, and modular units make it transparent
+- **Debuggable by design**: Built-in traces, failure logs, and modular units make it transparent

 ## 🧠 Advanced Use Case
 For advanced users, the input data table itself can contain *functions* — allowing you to process entire **tables of chained test functions** (e.g., EoL test pipelines).